MaxTheMooshroom/MaxTheMooshroom.github.io/splice/index.md

 - [ ] Implement a model loader
 - [ ] Implement an event bus for dispatching updates throughout the engine
 - [ ] Implement a Camera that can move and rotate on all 3 axes
+- [ ] Implement saving progress and scenes
 - [ ] Implement Shader File Loading
 - [ ] Implement skeletal animation
   - [ ] Implement virtual bones that move connected vertices when the bone moves